HungH206/GAMEREC/README.md

 # GAMEREC
-The One Gaming Recommendation Platform You Need For You Way To Play Games!
+The One Gaming Recommendation Platform You Need For Your Way To Play Games!